SecondsBios/SecondsBios/README.md

 - 👋 Hi, I’m @SecondsBios
 - 👀 I’m interested in Biomedical Analysis.
-- 🌱 I’m currently learning analysis in Genetics and Imaging.
+- 🌱 I’m currently eagering to collaborate and study in Genetics and Imaging analysis.
 - 💞️ I’m looking to collaborate on Biostatistics analysis: Survival analysis, longitudial analysis, statistical modeling, etc.
 - 📫 Reach out to me on github!